MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ## Edit the host file

-Now that I've created the PEM file, I've applied it to the HAProxy in front of Jenkins running locally and updated the host file on my computer to point my Jenkins domain name to local host.
+Now that I've created the PEM file, I've applied it to HAProxy in front of Jenkins running locally and updated the host file on my computer to point my Jenkins domain name to local host address.

 To edit the hosts file, run PowerShell as admin and open the host file in notepad: